kubestash/docs/docs/guides/volume-populator/statefulset/index.md

           name: gcs-demo-repo-sample-backup-sts-demo-session-1707900900
 ```
 Here,
-- `spec.dataSourceRef` specifies that which `snapshot` we want to restore into our populate volume. we are referencing a `snapshot` object that we have backed up in the previous section.
+- `spec.dataSourceRef` specifies that which `snapshot` we want to use for restoring and populating the volume.
+We have referenced the `Snapshot` object that was backed up in the previous section.
 - `metadata.annotations.populator.kubestash.com/app-name` field is mandatory for any volume population of a StatefulSet through KubeStash.
   - This field denotes the StatefulSet that will be attached those volumes via mount paths.
 The volume population will only be successful if the mount path of this volume matches the mount paths of the backup StatefulSet.